 What Can be claimed ?

 This will vary depending on the individual circumstances of the person taking the case, however, here are some examples:

 1- Actual Losses – This is the basic compensation that anyone can claim.
-All the expenses that the deceased dependents have made for the treatment of the deceased person are covered in this.
+All the expenses that the deceased dependents have for the treatment, for example, of the deceased person are covered in this.

 It includes medical expenses, housing adaptations, medical treatment traveling expenses, and funeral expenses etc.